sidsoc12/internet_from_scratch/writeups/check1.md

 My SUNet ID: sidpotti

-I collaborated with: [list sunetids here]
+I collaborated with: Asher Hensley

 I would like to thank/reward these classmates for their help: [list sunetids here]

-This lab took me about [n] hours to do.
-I [did/did not] attend the lab session.
+This lab took me about 6 hours to do.
+I did attend the lab session.

 I was surprised by or edified to learn that: [describe]